ilonawillemse/Fish-tank/README.md

 # General idea

+- Fish
-Fish swim in a fishtank.
+    - [] swim in a fishtank.
+    - [] will get tired through swimming.
-because of the swimming, the fish will get tired. energy can be obtained by eating algea. with energy fish can mate and bare children.
+    - [] energy can be obtained by eating algea.
+    - [] with energy fish can mate and bare children.

+- algea
-algea can grow with light strength. algea get reduced by fish that eat algea.
+    - [] can grow with light strength.
+    - [] number gets reduced by fish that eat algea.

+- input
+    - [] light strenght
+    - [] starting algea density
+    - [] starting fish density

-the more fish, the less light, the less algea.
+- [] the more fish, the less light, the less algea.

-the less algea the less food for the fish, so no mating.
+- [] the less algea the less food for the fish, so no mating.

+- optional
-I might implement different male and female fish for the mating.
+    - [] different male and female fish for mating.

-If possible I would like the fish to grow when they eat.
+    - [] fish grow when they eat.
+    - [] different kinds of fish that only mate with the same species.

 ## libraries
 ```
-numpy
+- numpy
-matplotlib.pyplot to plot the data in an image
+- matplotlib.pyplot to plot the data in an image
-matplotlib.animation to visualize the animation
+- matplotlib.animation to visualize the animation
-random to generate a random number to implement some chances
+- random to generate a random number to implement some chances
-matplotlib
+- matplotlib
-copy to copy some grids
+- copy to copy some grids
-pandas to transform some data for visualisation
+- pandas to transform some data for visualisation
 ```

 ## limitations that could come up